 Despite its small geographical cover, Zanzibar Island holds a legendary status in the eyes of many travelers; it is the island full of exotic beaches, culture, and history.
 Also known as Spice Island; it is located on the eastern coast of the African continent, part of Tanzania.
-The island is packed with amazingly white sands beaches decorated with incredible palms sways which makes it an ideal place to relax.
+The island is packed with amazing white sand beaches decorated with incredible palms sways which makes it an ideal place to relax.

 Zanzibar history goes as far back as when the First Arabs and Indian traders discovered the harbor.
-It was used by these traders as the stopover points for the caravans to and from the African interiors.
+It was used by these traders as the stopover points, for the caravans to and from the African interiors.
 After some time of flourishing business, merchants from Oman established permanent settlements and moved their families to this small Island.
 Families that made great fortune built the high stone buildings; hence the Stone town as we see it nowadays.

 Zanzibar Prosperity came with the arrival of Oman Sultans in the 18th century.
-These sultans collected their fortunes from the slave trade which was at its peak by the time, mighty empires were built and more wealth was acquired from clove plantations.
+These sultans collected their fortunes from the slave trade which was at its peak by the time.
+Mighty empires were built and more wealth was acquired from clove plantations.
 This era marked the rise of Swahili civilization in Zanzibar.

 Just nearby The House of Wonders, Portuguese marked their brief acquisition of the island with The Fort.
 The Anglican cathedral on the slave market has the history of its kind worth wondering at.